ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 ```

 to monitor traffic on the bridge interface.

-> **Editorial note**: Since this experiment was first written, the default operating system behavior with respect to IPv6 has changed.
-Now, nearby hosts and routers will attempt automatic configuration of IPv6 through transmission of frames to a broadcast or multicast MAC address.
-As a result, you may observe the increased network load that is characteristic of a broadcast storm even *before* you send the broadcast ICMP packet.
->
-> If you do observe packets on the bridge interface even before you trigger the broadcast storm, you can stop it (at least temporarily!) by bringing the bridge interface on a *different* bridge down and then back up with:
->
-> `sudo ifconfig br0 down; sudo ifconfig br0 up`

 Finally, open an SSH terminal to the host named "romeo", and run